 "Yes!
 Run!
 Run!
 Run!"

 “Ok, ok!
 Take photo!
 Take photo!” the guide whispered loudly.
-I obeyed, clicking away, feeling slightly giddy.
+I obeyed, clicking away, crouched in the grass.

 “Ok, now run.”